 Although your brain is about 2% of your body weight, its intense activity means that it consumes about 20% of the oxygen that enters your body.

-A stroke can have a significant effect on physical and mental health—it can cause movement problems, numbness, and problems with thinking, remembering or speaking and vision disturbances.
+A stroke can have a significant effect on physical and mental health—it can cause movement problems, pain, numbness, and problems with thinking, remembering or speaking.
 Some people also experience emotional problems, such as depression, after a stroke.

 Unfortunately, when people with diabetes have a stroke, they are at an increased risk of dying or being left with a long-term disability, versus someone without diabetes.